 In general Manual FUE is a good solution for those requiring a small number of grafts to be transplanted, as it is normally not possible to transplant more than 1500 grafts in a single session using this method.
 In particular, an advantage of Manual FUE is that it can be used to transplant grafts without shaving, but only within the above limit, so a patient requiring a larger number of grafts without shaving would have to do more than one session.

 Turkey has long occupied the global vanguard in the medical tourism industry, and has been much quicker to embrace technological progress than many other countries.
 With time, Micro FUE and other technology-assisted techniques have become the norm because of their advantages in terms of their time efficiency, reduced labour intensity and better level of comfort for both patients and practitioners.
 However, Manual FUE can still be a viable option in certain cases.

-Dr Ali M. Khalil and his expert team of trichologists at SHIFT Hair Transplant take a holistic approach to planning any course of treatment, considering more ‘technical’ factors such as time efficiency and graft survival whilst also being mindful of aesthetic considerations such as the best overall implantation method to favour the hair, skin, and other facial characteristics of the patient.
-Dr Ali and the team will always propose the best course of treatment for the patient based on their own unique needs and requirements, working in partnership to create the very best results.
+SHIFT takes a holistic approach to planning any course of treatment, considering more ‘technical’ factors such as time efficiency and graft survival whilst also being mindful of aesthetic considerations such as the best overall implantation method to favour the hair, skin, and other facial characteristics of the patient.
+SHIFT will always propose the best course of treatment for the patient based on that person’s own unique needs and requirements, working in partnership to create the very best results.